openstack/manila/manila/api/openstack/rest_api_version_history.rst

 2.64
 ----
-  Added 'force' field to extend share api, which can extend share directly without go through share scheduler.
+  Added 'force' field to extend share api, which can extend share directly without going through share scheduler.

 2.65 (Maximum in Xena)
 ----------------------